 Other Vegetarian Thanksgiving Ideas

-Broccoli and Cauliflower Casserole (with make-ahead options)
+Who can say no to this creamy Broccoli and Cauliflower Casserole (with make-ahead options)?

 Please let me know if you try this recipe!
 Please come back and give it a star rating and review!